 Pets aren’t a subject I get to discuss very often when talking about soundproofing, but make no mistake: I’m a huge animal lover!
 I’ve even found an excellent excuse to write about animals.
 As you can see, today we’ll be discussing quiet pets that won’t disturb you, your family, or your neighbors.

 Personally, I’ve had several pets over the years, starting with a little goldfish when I was a kid.
 Still, I loved my noisy terrier mutt the most.
 The dog was very inclined to bark, so much so that my family used to beg me to control her.
-I tried everything:
+I tried everything, from soundproofing her outdoor kennel to having her sleep on the floor next to my bed.

 In the end, we all made our peace with the fact she was just going to do as she pleased.
 And we loved her for it — when we weren’t annoyed with her.
 However, I want to present additional options so that you can make an informed decision when choosing your own pet.